bhamla-lab/mudskipper-3D-tracking-ICB-2025/README.md

 # mudskipper-3D-tracking-ICB-2025
-3d tracking for mudskippers - Choi et al. ICB 2025
+3D tracking for mudskippers - Choi et al. ICB 2025 (in revision)

 > **Note**:
 > - The OBJ file name (e.g., `8_24_2024.obj`) reflects the date it was measured.